2016-2017 Undergraduate & Graduate Catalog

-7. At the discretion of the dean of graduate studies, a leave of absence may be extended beyond the original time granted at the written request of the student.
+7. At the discretion of the dean of the Graduate School, a leave of absence may be extended beyond the original time granted at the written request of the student.
 A student who does not enroll in classes or requests an extension at the end of the leave of absence may be required to reapply for admission at the discretion of their desired graduate program.

 8. A leave of absence does not extend the eight-year time limit for the applicability of a graduate course toward a degree.
 Requesting an extension of the time limit must be completed following university policy.

 9. A student in the dissertation or thesis phase of their graduate program is not required to maintain continuous enrollment in any semester for which a leave of absence has been granted.

 10. Students who wish to take a semester away from their program and are not part of a cohort or structured program may not need to complete a Leave of Absence request and should contact the graduate program director prior to completing the request.

 Responsible Conduct of Research for Graduate Students Policy

 Each graduate student must complete Responsible Conduct of Research (RCR) training prior to completion of 50 percent of the graduate program or prior to engaging in any research activity (e.g. voluntary, independent, or supervised research, projects, theses, or dissertations).

 Individual graduate programs must identify what type of minimal RCR training is required and when it will be required, with approval by the dean of the Graduate School.
 The following options are available:

 - Online training from a GVSU approved provider.